 While I’m on a roll, let me pile on here.

 MBA classes are taught, for the most part, by academics who have been students or teachers all their lives.
 They have PHDs and know how business works IN THEORY.
 What many of them do not know is how business works in the real world which, by the way, is vastly different than how it supposedly works in the classroom.
+In other words, they are not experts in real-world business situations.

 Given this, how could an MBA make anyone a better executive?